 The derivative instruments in which the Fund and the Subsidiary primarily intend to invest are instruments linked to the Commodity Index.
 However, the Subadviser also seeks to generate additional incremental return over that of the Commodity Index by seeking to take advantage of temporary market fluctuations in the manner in which the Fund creates exposure to the Commodity Index.
 The Fund's or the Subsidiary's investments in commodity-linked derivative instruments may include exposure to commodity futures with different roll dates, reset dates or contract months than those specified within the Commodity Index.
 The Fund or the Subsidiary may also invest in derivative instruments linked to the value of a particular commodity or commodity futures contract, or a subset of commodities or commodity futures contracts.
 As a result, the commodity-linked derivatives component of the Fund's portfolio may deviate from the returns of the Commodity Index.
 The Fund or the Subsidiary also may over-weight or under-weight its exposure to the Commodity Index, or a subset of commodities, such that the Fund may have a greater or lesser exposure to that index than the value of the Fund's net assets, or greater or lesser exposure to a subset of commodities than is represented by a particular commodity index.
 These deviations will frequently be the result of temporary market fluctuations, and under normal circumstances the Fund will seek to maintain notional exposure to the Commodity Index within 5% (plus or minus) of the value of the Fund's net assets.

 Duration: The average portfolio duration of the fixed income portion of the Fund will vary based on the Subadviser's forecast for interest rates, but under normal market conditions is not expected to exceed ten years.
 Average duration is the weighted average of all bond durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's fixed income holdings to changes in interest rates.
-If the Fund's duration is longer than the market's duration, the Fund's fixed income assets would experience a greater change in value when interest rates are rising or falling than would the market as a whole.
+If the Fund's duration is longer than the market's duration, the Fund's fixed income assets would be expected to experience a greater change in value when interest rates are rising or falling than would the market as a whole.

 Credit Quality: The Fund may invest up to 10% of its total assets in below investment-grade securities, commonly referred to as "high-yield" or "junk" bonds.
 For all securities other than mortgage-related securities, the Fund may invest in below investment-grade securities only if they are rated B or higher by Moody's, S&P or Fitch, or, if unrated, determined to be of comparable quality.
 For mortgage-related securities, the Fund may invest in securities of any credit quality, including those rated below B.